adamjast/rewardful/README.md

 aka *Reviewflow*
 ## Simple One Line Definition
 ### Current

-An online platform to enhance the relationship between businesses and their customers after a visit using reviews.
+An online review platform that allows businesses to reward or resolve customer reviews before they're posted live.

 ### Proposed
 - Reviews directly to the local business.